 How Much Does a Personal Injury Lawyer Charge?

 Victims of personal injuries often wonder how they will afford an attorney to help them secure the compensation they need.
-The last thing someone suffering from a personal injury needs to worry about is another expense.
-What you will find is that most skilled and experienced Ontario personal injury attorneys take these cases on a contingency fee basis.
+The last thing someone suffering from a serious injury needs to worry about is another expense.
+What you will find is that most skilled and experienced Ontario personal injury lawyers take these cases on a contingency fee basis.

 At Montgomery Steele Law, you will not have to worry about paying any upfront or out-of-pocket expenses related to your case.
 You will not be responsible for paying any legal fees until we successfully secure the compensation you need through a favorable settlement or verdict.
 The contingency fee will be arranged before we take your case and will be a percentage of the overall settlement.
-We make this pledge so that you can focus on recovering from your injuries and being with your family, not on worrying about paying for an attorney.
+There are no hidden fees.
+We make this pledge so that you can focus on recovering from your injuries and being with your family, not on worrying about paying for legal services.

 If you or a loved one have been injured due to the reckless or negligent actions of another person, please seek legal assistance as soon as possible.
 At Montgomery Steele Law, we are going to get to work on your behalf immediately.
 Our personal injury law firm’s goal is to secure compensation for the following: